f5devcentral/f5-xc-kvm-ce/README.md

             network_name = "inside"
         }

 Please configure F5XC Secure Mesh Site with interface assignment to Outside and Inside.
+Please also change `kvm-ce-certified-hw` value from `kvm-voltmesh` to `kvm-regular-nic-voltmesh`.

 ---